-Benefit rate increases for 2025 will be less than 3% overall.
-Specifically, we will see a 2.5% increase in medical rates, a 7.5% increase in dental rates, and no rate increases to all other benefits.
+We are anticipating no more than a 5% overall increase in benefits costs for 2025, though current projections show we may come in under that target.
+Specifically, we expect a 2.5% increase in medical costs, a 7.5% increase in dental costs, and minimal to no changes to all other benefits.